Our Caregiver Team

 Children are our specialty.

-Our three physicians—Joseph Bellflower, M.D., William Didelot, M.D., and Kosmas Kayes, M.D.—are each board-certified and fellowship-trained in pediatric orthopedics.
+Our four physicians—Joseph Bellflower, M.D., William Didelot, M.D., Kosmas Kayes, M.D., and Jonathan Wilhite, M.D.—are each board-certified and fellowship-trained in pediatric orthopedics.
 That means, in addition to four years in medical school and a five-year residency in orthopedic surgery, each of our physicians has additional training in the treatment of pediatric orthopedic disorders and injuries in children.

 Joseph Bellflower, M.D.